momalab/TERMinatorSuite/SpeckCipher/README.md

 ### Speck (cipher)
 Speck is a family of lightweight block ciphers publicly released by the National Security Agency (NSA) in June 2013 ([Cryptology ePrint Archive](https://eprint.iacr.org/2013/404.pdf)).
-Speck has been optimized for performance in software implementations.
+Speck has been optimized for performance in software implementations, while its sister algorithm, Simon, has been optimized for hardware implementations.
 Speck is an add-rotate-xor (ARX) cipher.

 TERMinator implements Speck for `Block size = 32` and `Key size = 64` bits.